ZackPlauche/pt-tax-automation/README.md

     - Date of services rendered
 2. [x] Convert the invoice price into it's value in euros for the date of the invoice
 3. [ ] Submit the form on the tax website

+## Features
+- Currency converter function with up to date data